home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## After dependencies

 When `after_dependencies` is present, set up of an integration will wait for the other dependency to be set up before being set up.
+It will also make sure that the requirements of `after_dependencies` are installed so the integration can be safely imported.

 ## Code Owners